-#2 Attention To Detail
+Tip #2 Attention To Detail

 While most buyers will be forgiving of a misspelling or two, you’ll want to make sure that your data and statistics are tighter across the board.
 It’s a red flag if you’re mentioning 7,435 visits per month and then saying 9,305 visits further down the auction copy.

-If English isn’t your native language, pay someone to write your copy in a way that you just plug in the numbers from the site you’re selling.
+If English isn’t your native language, pay someone to write your copy in a way that you just plug in the numbers from the website you’re selling.
 It’s more than worth a few dollars up front for the extra value this can bring your listing in the end.

-#3 Transparency As A Differentiator
+Tip #3 Transparency As A Differentiator

 People tend to buy from people they know, like, and trust.
 It may be hard to build rapport in your auction content but consider linking out to your social profiles and show you’re a “real person”.

-Since many sellers prefer to remain anonymous being transparent is a great way for your site to stand out.
+Since many sellers prefer to remain anonymous, being transparent is a great way for your site to stand out.

 Tip #4 Stop Overselling

 Buyers do have a “If it’s too good to be true…” philosophy, so stating that your $800 site could, “easily be earning $1,000 per month in a couple of weeks” isn’t going to help.
-(If it were true why don’t YOU do it and sell for more?)

 It’s ok to paint a positive picture, but you’re much better off taking a matter-of-fact approach.
 Don’t focus on figures when it comes to explaining the site’s potential.

-#7 Respond Quickly
+Tip #5 Respond Quickly

 Buyers are more likely to purchase from an excited seller.
 If you get a message within the discussions porthole, be sure to respond within 24 hours.
 If you are slow to respond, the buyer will either think you aren’t serious about selling, or that you aren’t a trustworthy person.
 Nobody wants to purchase a business from a person who doesn’t even respond to a simple question.